 Roaring Run Furnace is a pig iron furnace built in the 1840s.
 Molten iron ran from the furnace into molds in the sand, resembling a sow with her piglets – giving pig irons their name.
 On the trail you can still see bits of slag, a glass-like waste product.

-Roaring Run Furnace from front
+Roaring Run Furnace from the front

 From the furnace, simply cross the bridge and you will quickly find yourself back at the parking lot.